 View our previous programmes.
 In recent years our plenary speakers have included Ramani Moonesinghe (Director, UCL Surgical Outcomes Research Centre [SOuRCe]), Dan Martin (Director of the UCL Centre for Altitude, Space and Extreme Environment Medicine), Mike Grocott (Caudwell Xtreme Everest), Judith Hulf (Past-President of RCoA) and Kevin Fong (Co-Director of CASE).

 Our programme aims to cover all general aspects of the Royal College of Anaesthetists' matrix.
-We typically have a variety of talks on topics such as Intensive Care Medicine, Pain, and Paediatrics for the Generalist
+We typically have a variety of talks on topics such as Perioperative Medicine, Orthopaedic Anaesthesia, Obstetrics, Intensive Care Medicine, Pain, and Paediatrics for the DGH Anaesthetist.

-As the glorious summer of 2018 comes to a close, we on the NTAM committee are looking ahead to the January 2019 Tignes meeting and 21st Anniversary celebration, with hopes that it will equal both the recent summer and last year’s very successful meeting making it the best NTAM yet.
-We are busy compiling the educational programme for the January meeting and look forward to welcoming Professor Anthony Gordon, Chair of Anaesthesia and Critical Care at Imperial College London, Consultant in Intensive Care at St Mary’s London and NIHR Research Professor with a focus on sepsis as our plenary speaker.
+As the summer comes to a close, we on the NTAM committee are looking ahead to the January 2020 Tignes meeting, with hopes that it will at least equal our very successful 2019 meeting making it the best NTAM yet.
+We are busy compiling the educational programme for the January meeting and look forward to welcoming Professor Hugh Montgomery (UCL Professor of Intensive Care Medicine, Head of UCL Centre for Human Health and Performance, Director of Research for Institute for Sport, Exercise and Health (ISEH), Consultant Intensivist at Whittington Hospital) as our plenary speaker.